manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

             cur = none

    // Heartbeat from primary
-   if no client message for some predetermined time t:
+   if no client message for some predetermined time t (and view == j):
-      send "heartbeat" to all replicas (in order)
+      send ("heartbeat", j) to all replicas (in order)
 ```

 In the steady state protocol, a primary receives commands from the client.
 The primary sends the command to every replica through ("request", cmd) message.
 A backup replica, on receiving a ("request", cmd) from the current primary, sends an ("ack", cmd) message back to the primary.
-If the primary receives ()
+If the primary receives acknowledgments from a majority of replicas, the primary can the command to the log, execute it, and send an output to the client.
+It also sends these acknowledgments to the backup replicas who can then add it to their logs and execute it.
+The primary then waits to receive the next command from the client.
+If it does not receive a command for a predetermined amount of time, then it sends a ("heartbeat", j) message to all replicas.

+Let us try to understand how we performed in achieving the challenges described earlier:

+- [x] The primary commits only after ensuring that subsequent primaries can recover this value.
+- When a view-change is invoked, the new primary should *safely* be able to adopt a value.
+- The steady-state and view-change process should be *live*, i.e., the protocol should not be stuck.

 // ALL of them are in the same view
 // Can ignore messages from other view primaries.